 Monmouth County NJ Megan’s Law Defense Attorneys

-New Jersey legislators passed Megan’s Law in October of 1994, after the brutal rape and murder of 7-year-old New Jersey girl, Megan Kanka.
+New Jersey legislators passed Megan’s Law in October of 1994, after the brutal rape and murder of a 7-year-old New Jersey girl, Megan Kanka.
 The perpetrator of this crime was a sex offender who lived nearby.
 Under the assumption that, perhaps, had her parents known the man was previously convicted of a sex crime, they could have prevented the tragedy, New Jersey lawmakers adopted Megan’s Law to include a community notification provision.
-Megan’s Law, also known as the New Jersey Sex Offenders Act, requires convicted sex offenders to register with State or local law enforcement, providing information including their primary residence, place of employment, and enrollment in educational institutions.
+Megan’s Law, also known as the New Jersey Sex Offenders Act, requires convicted sex offenders to register with state or local law enforcement, providing information including their primary residence, place of employment, and enrollment in educational institutions.
 In 2001, the State expanded its Megan’s Law policy with the passage of a law establishing the Megan’s Law sex offender Internet registry, which provides the general public with access to sex offender information through a central database.
 Failure to comply with sex offender registration requirements can result in criminal charges for failure to register as a sex offender.
 Understanding the potential for Megan’s Law as a component of your sentence if convicted is critical, as is understanding your rights and responsibilities as a sex crime defendant or convicted sex offender in New Jersey.

-The highly experienced sex crimes defense lawyers at Chamlin, Rosen, Uliano & Witherington have been defending clients charged with Megan’s Law offenses in Monmouth County and throughout New Jersey for the last 50 years.
+The highly experienced sex crimes defense lawyers at Chamlin, Uliano & Walsh have been defending clients charged with Megan’s Law offenses in Monmouth County and throughout New Jersey for the last 50 years.
 The head of our criminal defense department, Partner Charles J. Uliano is a former Monmouth County Prosecutor and a New Jersey Supreme Court Certified Criminal Trial Attorney since 1986.
 Having earned recognition from independent organizations such as Super Lawyers and Martindale-Hubbell, our renowned lawyers are experienced, driven, and highly effective whether negotiating with the prosecution or battling at trial.
 To discuss the circumstances of your case and learn more about how our New Jersey Megan’s Law defense attorneys can help to protect your freedom, contact our Monmouth County offices at 732-440-3950 for a free consultation.